 Prior to this offering, there has been no public market for shares of our common stock.
-The initial public offering price will be determined by negotiations between us and Benchmark.
-In determining the initial public offering price, we and Benchmark expect to consider a number of factors including:
+The initial public offering price was determined by negotiations between us and Benchmark.
+In determining the initial public offering price, we and Benchmark considered a number of factors including: